KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

 From this we can confirm that the first argument passed by the user (argv[1]) is used to determine the file descriptor to be used in the read function call.

-Next, the buf variable is compared with a hardcoded string "LETMEWIN" using the strcmp function.
+Next, the buf variable is compared with a hard-coded string "LETMEWIN" using the strcmp function.

 {% highlight c++ %}
     if(!strcmp("LETMEWIN\n", buf)){